0xC0000054/sc4-dbpf-loading/README.md

 1. Close SimCity 4.
 2. Copy `SC4DBPFLoading.dll` into the top-level of the Plugins folder in the SimCity 4 installation directory or Documents/SimCity 4 directory.
 3. Start SimCity 4.

+### Command Line Argument

+The plugin adds a `-StartupDBPFLoadTrace:` command line argument that can be used for advanced tracing/debugging of the plugin loading process.
+It supports to following options (only 1 can be used at a time):

+* `ShowLoadTime` - shows a message box with the resource loading time in milliseconds.
+* `WinAPI` - shows message boxes before and after the resource loading code runs, this allows the user to start and stop a Process Monitor trace when the message box is shown.
+* `ListLoadedFiles` - writes the loaded DBPF files to the plugin's log file in the order SC4 reads them.

 ## Troubleshooting